brandonc18/seniorThesisRepo/checkins.md

 - Created the Move struct to track moves from one location to another.
 - Started the MoveGen class, using a vector to store all the moves.
 - Tested my Board function with Bitboard operations to see how I'll make moves easily.
-- Decided through research that making MoveGen functions static to not recompute the same data.

 ### The challenges I faced this week were: